Align OKRs with Your Product Roadmap for User-Driven Growth

 You need both OKRs and product roadmaps to drive success in a product-based business.
 While they serve distinct purposes, they complement each other effectively, ensuring a well-rounded approach to product development and business growth.

 For those new to OKRs, piloting it with your product team can be a transforming initiative.
-As you embark on this journey, be open to learning and adaptation, leveraging OKRs to refine your product strategy continuously.
+As you embark on this journey, be open to learning and adaptation, continually refining your product strategy through the use of OKRs.

 Frequently asked questions